Special Worker Protection Laws

 - Longshore and Harbor Workers’ Compensation Act

 - Black Lung Benefits Act

 If you have been injured while on the job, there may be subtle aspects of your occupation that influence which method you should proceed under, and we can help you identify the correct path for your needs.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311 to learn more about your legal options.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311 to learn more about your legal options.